Coasting trade in Canada

-- The activity described in the application includes carrying passengers on a vessel and the Canadian Transportation Agency has determined that an identical or similar marine service is not available from any Canadian vessel.
+- The activity described in the application includes carrying passengers on a vessel and the Canadian Transportation Agency has determined that a similar marine service is not available from any Canadian vessel.

 - Arrangements have been made for the payment of the duties and taxes under the Customs Tariff and the Excise Tax Act applicable to the foreign vessel in relation to its temporary use in Canada.

 - All certificates and documents relating to the foreign vessel are valid and in force.

 - The foreign vessel meets all applicable safety and pollution prevention requirements.